crajcan/fluvio/blog.md

 Also included are all the configs (`Cargo.toml`, `SmartModule.toml` and `rust-toolchain.toml`) that we'll need to build the SmartModule.

 Now let's update the SmartModule for our use case.
-We'll use [serde](), which is already included in the generated Cargo.toml to model the JSON data being produced by our weather-buttons:
+We'll use [serde](https://serde.rs/), which is already included in the generated Cargo.toml, to model the JSON data being produced by our weather-buttons:

+###### weather-event-cleaner/src/input_weather_event.rs
 ```
-// src/input_weather_event.rs

 use serde::{Deserialize, Serialize};

 #[derive(Default, Serialize, Deserialize, Debug)]